bookiza/installeriza/README.md

 # Installeriza

-Programmatically spawn and install node dependencies… A portable npm installer for bookiza apps.
+Programmatically spawn and install node dependencies… A portable npm installer for Bookiza manuscript projects.

 ```